 Joan of Arc has always been a slippery individual to define; she was hard to define in the 15th Century and still is today.
-This fact makes it quite hard to ascertain the truth about Joan of Arc.
+This fact makes it quite hard to work out what’s true about Joan of Arc and what isn’t.

 As rumors fan into flame of a young peasant girl stealthily crossing English-controlled territory, under the cover of nightfall, on a special mission to save the French heir apparent, this romantic (though true) tale seized not only the English with suspicion and trepidation, but also the pens of dreamers and writers from her day to our own.